-iii) For 2 cm cubes: No, it is still 60 mm.
+A. i) ii) For 2 cm cubes: 40 cm For 1 cm cubes: 10 cm iii) For 2 cm cubes: 28 cm For 1 cm cubes: 14 cm iv) For 2 cm cubes: 60 mm For 1 cm cubes: 30 mm iv) No; It uses the same number and type of cubes, so it has the same volume.
+C. i) For 2 cm cubes: The height would be 120 mm instead of 60 mm.
+B. i) ii) For 2 cm cubes: The perimeter is greater because the base is a longer, thinner rectangle - it is 44 cm instead of only 28 cm.
+For 1 cm cubes: The perimeter is greater because the base is a longer thinner, rectangle - it is 22 cm instead of only 14 cm. iii) For 2 cm cubes: No, it is still 60 mm.
 For 1 cm cubes: No, it is still 30 mm.

-- iv) No; It uses the same number and type of cubes, so it has the same volume. - C. i) For 2 cm cubes: The height would be 120 mm instead of 60 mm.
-For 1 cm cubes: The height would be 60 mm instead of 30 mm. - ii) For 2 cm cubes: The area of the base would be 160 cm2 instead of 40 cm2.
-For 1 cm cubes: The area of the base would be 40 cm2 instead of 10 cm2.
+For 1 cm cubes: The height would be 60 mm instead of 30 mm. ii) For 2 cm cubes: The area of the base would be 160 cm instead of 40 cm .
+For 1 cm cubes: The area of the base would be 40 cm instead of 10 cm .
+D.

-CITIE OF CITIENT AND PRODUCTION AND PRODUCTION OF THE PRODUCTION O The student Level 4 Level 3 Level 2 Level 1 Relates a volume Efficiently builds a first Builds two shapes with Correctly builds Has difficulty to a 3-D object shape with a given volume a given volume, but one shape with a given building a shape with · · and transforms it into creates them volume a given volume another shape with the independently same volume Determines area Correctly and efficiently Correctly measures Correctly measures the Has difficulty measures the area of each the area of each base area of at least one base calculating areas and base and easily transforms and correctly and, through trial and is unable to create a a base into another base transforms a base into error rather than by base with the same with the same area but another base with the analysis, transforms one area but a different a different perimeter using same area but base into another base perimeter an analysis of what the a different perimeter by with the same area but dimensions could be analysing what the a different perimeter dimensions could be Communicates Explains parts B and C Explains parts B and C Explains answers to at Has difficulty reasoning insightfully and correctly and almost least one of parts B and explaining reasoning completely completely C correctly for parts B and C
+Land 4 Longl 2 Land 1 The student Level 3 Level 2 Level 1 Relates a volume Efficiently builds a first Builds two shapes with Correctly builds Has difficulty to a 3-D object shape with a given volume a given volume, but one shape with a given building a shape with and transforms it into creates them volume a given volume another shape with the independently same volume Determines area Correctly and efficiently Correctly measures Correctly measures the Has difficulty measures the area of each the area of each base area of at least one base calculating areas and base and easily transforms and correctly and, through trial and is unable to create a a base into another base transforms a base into error rather than by base with the same with the same area but another base with the analysis, transforms one area but a different a different perimeter using same area but base into another base perimeter an analysis of what the a different perimeter by with the same area but - dimensions could be analysing what the a different perimeter dimensions could be Communicates Explains parts B and C Explains parts B and C Explains answers to at Has difficulty reasoning insightfully and correctly and almost least one of parts B and explaining reasoning 8 completely completely C correctly for parts B and C